With these exercise hubs all over Singapore – in Orchard, the CBD and even the heartlands – there are no excuses. Work, work, work

 At Virgin Active, you’ll get to use environmentally friendly equipment that saves energy – we like the idea of exercising to help out Earth!
 Here, PTs teach you how to do warm-ups on your own beforehand, so you’ve got more quality time on the clock with your trainers.
 Keen on lunchtime workouts?
 Opt for the quick 45-minute sessions.
 But if you have more time, go on and enjoy the club’s cool facilities including sleep pods for quick power naps and Himalayan salt inhalation rooms.

-Virgin Active Fitness Club, two locations including One Raffles Place and Guoco Tower at Tanjong Pagar.
+Virgin Active Fitness Club, five locations including One Raffles Place and Tanjong Pagar.

 Founded in 1985, this ladies-only haven features machines developed specifically for women who often have smaller frames.
 If you need a helping hand with your workouts, the gym’s personal trainers specialise in workout routines and exercise techniques designed specifically for women and have a firm background in nutrition and weight management.
 And if you’re a mum, you can hit the gym with a peace of mind – Amore Fitness has a Kit Fit Club where your kids will be kept busy with an array of fun-filled activities.